ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Block creation

 Proof-of-stake is done by validators who have staked ETH to participate in the system.
 A validator is chosen at random to create new blocks, share them with the network and earn rewards.
-Instead of needing to do intense computational work, you simply need to have staked in the network.
+Instead of needing to do intense computational work, you simply need to have staked your ETH in the network.
 This is what incentivises healthy network behaviour.

 #### Security